RohanNagar/thunder/docs/manual/endpoints.rst

 .. http:get:: /users

-   Updates an existing user in the database.
+   Retrieves a user from the database.

    **Example**: